BioNTech to build mRNA vaccine manufacturing site in Singapore | Business

 BioNTech to build mRNA vaccine manufacturing site in Singapore

-BioNTech plans to set up a regional center and a new factory in Singapore for its vaccines, it said on Monday, boosting its presence in Asia as a debate over patents rages and pressure grows on drugmakers to raise the output of COVID-19 shots.
+BioNTech plans to set up a regional centre and a new factory in Singapore for its vaccines, it said on Monday, boosting its presence in Asia as a debate over patents rages and pressure grows on drugmakers to raise output of COVID-19 shots.

-"Having multiple nodes in our production network is an important strategic step in building out our global footprint and capabilities," said Ugur Sahin, CEO, and Co-founder of BioNTech.
-CHINA VENTURE
+"Having multiple nodes in our production network is an important strategic step in building out our global footprint and capabilities," said Ugur Sahin, CEO and co-founder of BioNTech.
+He told a press conference that the investment amounted to hundreds of millions of dollars, declining to be more specific.

+BioNTech Chief Strategy Officer Ryan Richardson said there were ongoing discussions with countries around the world about more production sites but added the Singapore decision was exceptional.
+"We made a unique long-term commitment to Singapore," following more than a year of talks with the country, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)